-The δ^{13} CH4 time series used in this study were measured at three different laboratories, i.e., the Institute of Arctic and Alpine Research (INSTAAR), USA7; the Institute for Environmental Physics (IUP) at Heidelberg University, Germany; and at NIWA.
+and at NIWA.
 Details of the analytical methods are given by Schaefer et al. (2016) and references therein.
-All values are based on measured 13 C / 12 C ratios and are reported in the standard δ -notation δ^{13} C = (R{sample}/R{standard}-1)1000% as per mille (%) values where the reference standard is Vienna PeeDee Belemnite.
+All values are based on measured C / C ratios and are reported in the standard $\delta$ notation $\delta^{13}$ C = ( $R{sample}/R{standard} - 1$ ) × 1000‰ as per mil (‰) values, for which the reference standard is Vienna Pee Dee Belemnite.
 Records at SMO (1998-2016) and ASC (2000-2016) are measured at INSTAAR.
 The BHD record (1992-2016) is based on measurements at INSTAAR and NIWA.
-An annually averaged global δ^{13} CH4 time series was established by Schaefer et al. (2016)- based on data from INSTAAR, NIWA and IUP.
-In this analysis, we use the measurements covering 1992-2016 (Fig. 3C).
-For the global δ^{13} CH4 data set we conducted the analysis for the nominal annual means ("nom") and growth rate, i.e. difference between two subsequent yearly values ("gro").
-We also detrended the time series by subtracting linear trends for the sub-periods 1992-1999 and 2007-2016 ("det") and then calculated a detrended growth rate ("det-gro").
-For the single-station $\delta^{13}CH_4$ records of BHD, ASC, and SMO we derived the same seven records as described for the [CH4] data (Fig. 3D-F).
+An annually averaged global $\delta^{13}$ CH4 time series was established by Schaefer et al. (2016) based on data from INSTAAR, NIWA, and IUP.
+In this analysis, we use the measurements covering 1992-2016 (Fig. 3c).
+For the global $\delta^{13}$ CH4 data set we conducted the analysis for the nominal annual means (nom) and growth rate, i.e. the difference between two subsequent yearly values (gro).
+We also detrended the time series by subtracting linear trends for the sub-periods 1992-1999 and 2007-2016 ("det") and then calculating a detrended growth rate (det-gro).
+For the singlestation $\delta^{13}$ CH4 records of BHD, ASC, and SMO, we derived the same seven records as described for the [CH4] data (Fig. 3d-f).

-5.1.1.4.
-HCN time series
+2.1.4 HCN time series

-HCN retrievals were computed from mid-infrared solar spectra measured at LAU (45.04°S, 169.68°E) as part of the Network for the Detection for Atmospheric Composition Change (NDACC).
+HCN retrievals were computed from mid-infrared solar spectra measured at LAU (45.04° S, 169.68° E) as part of the Network for the Detection of Atmospheric Composition Change (NDACC).
 The time series has been described by Zeng et al. (2012), but the data used here are from updated retrievals using the improved SFIT4 algorithm (NDACC, 2014).
 The HCN data show strong seasonality that is even more pronounced in the updated retrievals.
 Zeng et al. (2012) found a significant negative trend for 1997-2009 and attributed it to variations in biomass burning.
-A similar deseasonalised trend is apparent in the updated record.
-HCN values are here reported as Petamolecules cm-2.
+A similar deseasonalized trend is apparent in the updated record.
+HCN values are reported here as petamolecules $cm^{-2}$ .
 Measurements cover the period 1998-2017 when combined for two different instruments with a change-over point in 2000.
 We conducted our analyses for total column values (0-100 km).
-The latter signal is dominated by the tropospheric burden as measured in the 0-12 km height partial column; the correlation between total and tropospheric HCN is $r^2 = 0.997$.
+The latter signal is dominated by the tropospheric burden as measured in the 0-12 km height partial column; the correlation between total and tropospheric HCN is $r^2 = 0.997$ .
 In addition, we investigated whether the stratospheric HCN burden is differently impacted by ENSO.
-To that end, we used the 12-100 km partial column, which holds ~22% of the total HCN burden.
-This layer shows lower correlation with the total column record ($r^2 = 0.45$).
+To that end, we used the 12-100 km partial column, which holds $\sim$ 22 % of the total HCN burden.
+This layer shows lower correlation with the total column record ( $r^2 = 0.45$ ).

-Analogous to the monthly resolved methane records we constructed monthly means, 12-month running means, growth rates and STL residuals for the total column and stratospheric HCN data (Fig. 3B).
+Analogous to the monthly resolved methane records, we constructed monthly means, 12-month running means, growth rates, and STL residuals for the total column and stratospheric HCN data (Table 1, Fig. 3b).
 No detrended records other than STL residual were considered.

-5.1.2.
-Analysis
+2.2 Analysis